 - The plugged-in, high-pressure culture is leading to a mental health epidemic among young people.
 One in five youth meets the criteria for a mental disorder in their lifetime.
 Teen stress is now at higher levels than that reported by adults.

-The Two by Two® approach assumes an optimistic view of life with the goal to inspire change, build core values, and generate positive environments in educational settings, families, and communities through character education.
+The Two by Two® approach assumes an optimistic view of life with the goal to inspire change, build core values, and generate positive environments in educational settings, families, and communities through social-emotional learning.

 1 Four reasons take from Borba, Michele, Ed.D.
 Unselfie-Why Empathetic Kids Succeed in Our All-About-Me World (2016), p. xv-xvi